PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - No cookies required, fully GDPR compliant out of the box

 ### Open source license
-Plausible analytics is available under a AGPLv3 licence.
+Plausible Analytics is available under a AGPLv3 licence.
 Pricing depends on the amount of traffic, with a 30-day free trial available.

 ## 5. [Countly](https://count.ly/)
 ![Countly - open source analytics tools](../images/blog/open-source-analytics-tools/countly-screenshot.png)